Language

 What unit is force measured in?

-The SI unit of force is the Newton (N).
-One Newton is the force needed to accelerate a 1 kg mass at 1 m/s².
+The SI unit of force is the newton (N).
+One newton is the force needed to accelerate a 1 kg mass at 1 m/s².
+This calculator also supports kilonewton (kN), meganewton (MN), dyne (dyn), pound-force (lbf), and kilogram-force (kgf).

 What does "g" mean in the acceleration dropdown?

-The "g" unit represents standard gravity (9.80665 m/s²), which is the average gravitational acceleration at Earth's surface.
-Selecting this unit makes gravity-related calculations more convenient.
+The "g" unit is standard gravity (9.80665 m/s²), the average gravitational acceleration at Earth's surface.
+Selecting it makes gravity-related problems, such as the weight of an object, quick to set up.

 Can I enter negative values?

 Yes.
-Negative values are valid in physics — a negative force or acceleration indicates direction opposite to the positive reference.
-The calculator handles negative inputs correctly.
+Negative values are valid in physics — a negative force or acceleration simply indicates a direction opposite to the positive reference.
+The calculator handles them correctly.

 Why does my oldest input disappear when I type a third value?

-The calculator uses an auto-detect system: it keeps only the two most recent inputs and solves for the third.
-When you enter a third value, the oldest input is automatically cleared to maintain the equation balance.
+The tool keeps only the two most recent inputs and solves for the third.
+When you enter a third value, the oldest input is cleared automatically so the equation always has exactly two knowns and one unknown.

 F Force